WetSuiteLeiden/command-line-tools/README.md

 `xml-color` will pretty-print XML files to the console with colors and options to e.g. remove namespaces

-`xml-path-statistics` counts how often each path occurs in an XML file
+`xml-path-statistics` counts how often each path occurs in an XML file, potentially useful to estimate structure when writing code to extract specific things

 `xml-text` will print only the text content, as a quick but dirty 'give me some text to play with'